In this article, we'll look at how to map a device's IP address to the physical interface of a Cisco switch.

 Internet 192.168.1.200 0 f8db.8845.ef15 ARPA Vlan1

-We can now deduce from this information that device 192.168.1.210 is connected to interface Gi1/0/1 and device 192.168.1.200 is connected to interface Gi1/0/2.
+We can deduce from this information that the device with IP address 192.168.1.210 is connected to interface Gi1/0/1 and that the device with IP address 192.168.1.200 is connected to interface Gi1/0/2.

 Interface | mac address | ip address |